rungo728/freemarket_sample_56b/README.md

 ### Association

-- belong_to :item
+- belongs_to :item
-- belong_to :user
+- belongs_to :user